 Anglica was founded in 1958 to be the student organisation for English students at the University of Turku.
-We are the second oldest student organisation at the University.
+We are one of the oldest student organisation at the University.
 Currently we have over 300 members, and we are the largest student organisation among the humanists of Turku.

 While our weekly events and parties are the more visible side of Anglica, our most important task is to take care of the interests of our members studywise.
 Anglica has a representative that frequents staff meets once a month, where s/he can keep the staff informed about the students’ views about the studies.
 Anglica can tackle even hard subjects, while keeping your anonymity, so do not hesitate to contact us if you have any problems regarding courses or teachers etc. We can also contact Humanitas or TYY for you, or have any of your questions or comments forwarded to the person in question.